schwarzbox/Fct/README.md

 iskey, isval - return {k, v} if key/value in given table if not return false.

+iter - make iterable from table and return values when call by index.

 equal - return true if tables equal.

 join - return table that created from given two arguments.

-map - call a function to each element in the given table.
+map - call a given function to each element in the given table.

-mapr - call a function to each element in the given table recursevly.
+mapr - call a given function to each element in the given table recursevly.

 mapx - apply a function to each element in the given table.

 exem - call every function in table.

 filter - filter table by given function.

+any - return true if any item in table not nil or false.

+all - return true if all item in table not nil or false.

 zip -  iterates through multiple tables, and aggregates them.